 The big term you often hear is “growth plates.”
 Growth plates are the soft areas, called epiphyseal plates, on the ends of long bones.
 Until fully developed into denser bone, growth plates can be vulnerable to injury and damage from impact.
 A veterinarian could radiograph your dog’s growth plates to determine if they are closed and ready for adult exercise.

 What should you avoid doing with puppies?
-Avoid repetitive and/or endurance movements - such as running distance or doing high-paced, long distance walks on concrete - until the growth plates are closed.
-Skip doing balances for long durations on more unstable surfaces, such as exercise discs, until your pup is grown.
+Avoid repetitive and/or endurance movements - such as distance running or doing high-paced, long distance walks on concrete - until their growth plates are closed.
+Skip doing balances for long durations on unstable surfaces, such as exercise discs, until your pup is grown as well.

 Work on fitness and obedience skills on the flat.
 Work on sits, downs, stands, sphinx downs, and other skills on the floor, but not on balance exercise equipment.

 Younger dogs also have shorter attention spans, so just use 10-30 pieces of kibble as treats per training session and end the session when you’re out of kibble.
 You can do multiple sessions during the day, but give a couple of hours for a “mental break” between sessions.
 Using this “train until the kibble is gone” method will also help to ensure that you don’t overdo the number of repetitions in one session.

-Your adult dog could be a couch potato, an exuberant hound with endless energy or even a performance dog who competes in sporting events.
-What should you consider?
+Your adult dog could be a couch potato, an exuberant hound with endless energy, or even a performance dog who competes in sporting events.
+What should you consider in all cases?

-Your dog could be considered a senior at age 7 and up, depending on his size and breed.
-Sometimes senior dogs are in better physical shape than younger dogs!
+Your dog could be considered a senior at age 7 and up, depending on their size and breed.
+Sometimes, senior dogs are in better physical shape than younger dogs.
 However, keep in mind that exercises that are easy for younger dogs may be more difficult for seniors.

 Seniors need fewer repetitions (the number of times you do an exercise in a row) and less frequency (the number of times a week you practice or the number of sets your dog does) than younger dogs do.